The Christmas season is almost here.

 In addition to my paper Christmas Wreath, I’ve teamed up with a wonderful group of friends and bloggers to bring you our Holiday Showcase.
 Click HERE to learn more about this exciting event.

-- 65lb. cardstock – red, white and various shads of green
+- 65lb. cardstock – red, white, and various shades of green

 - Glitter Cardstock – red